Fraction Calculator

 Best Practices

 Always reduce when finishing.
-An answer like 35/180 is technically correct but communicates poorly; the simplified 7/36 is the same value in canonical form.
-This calculator reduces every result automatically, but doing it by hand is worth practising.
+35/180 is technically correct, but 7/36 is the canonical form and the answer most teachers expect.
+This calculator reduces automatically, but learning to do it by hand prevents marks lost on worksheets.

 Why Fractions Matter